cino/cino.github.io/content/about/index.md

 ---
 title: About me
+type: about
+menu:
+  main:
+    title: "About"
+    weight: 120
 ---

 My name is Ricardo Cino, I'm a Software Solution Engineer from the Netherlands with a main focus of building Serverless applications on AWS.

 This website is a personal blog where I'm writing about topics that interest me at the moment, which can be around **Cloud**, **AWS**, **Home Automation**, **Random subjects :)** but most of all about anything in the computer space.